BrianS8/SimpleRNN/README.md

-# SimpleRNN
+# RNN and LSTM
 This repository contents examples and exercises of both LSTM and Recurrent Neural Network